joshw52/XSS-Keylogger-App/README.md

 # React and Flask Keylogger App

-This Proof-of-Concept application will allow a user to create XSS payloads for recording keystrokes, as well as view logs of recorded keystrokes sent from vulnerable web applications with the payload running.
+This Proof-of-Concept application will allow a user to create Cross-Site Scripting (XSS) payloads for recording keystrokes, as well as view logs of recorded keystrokes sent from vulnerable web applications with the payload running.

 ## Flask Server Setup